-Older children will often want to continue the lullaby ritual for many years, may sing lullabies to their dolls and siblings and may even try to put you to sleep with a song.
-Singing lullabies isn’t just for the recipient- stress is decreased significantly by the act of singing lullabies as your body releases oxytocin and you experience the warm fuzzies.
+Older children will often want to continue the lullaby ritual for many years, may sing lullabies to their dolls and siblings, and may even try to put you to sleep with a song.
+Singing lullabies isn’t just for the recipient- stress is decreased significantly by singing lullabies as your body releases oxytocin and you experience the warm fuzzies.

 One of my favorite childhood memories is singing “Morning Has Broken*” to my sister from an adjoining bedroom and having her then sing it back to me.
 We’d take turns like this till we were too sleepy to continue.
 After a day that typically included some sort of conflict or drama between us, our bond was strengthened by singing. (*Playlist 2)

 And as many sleepy singing parents know, the lullabies calm the grownups just as much as the children, sometimes more so.
 Have you ever been woken by a nudge and a little voice saying “Again, Again”?

 Lindsy O's family has a strong lullaby routine, but not with a consistent or typical repertoire.